Overview

 Day 3 - Saint Emilion and the Dordogne

 Today's journey is a cross-country odyssey, winding our way through the stunning French landscape of the "Entre-deux-Mers" region, stopping regularly to visit the charming villages and towns we pass.
 Our first stop will be Saint Emilion, the mythical and quaint medieval village and center of some of the finest wines produced in the area.
-We'll have some time to wander and explore the village before we head to a nearby winery for a tour and tasting.
+You'll have the option for a short walk into the village, where we'll have some time to wander and explore before we head to a nearby winery for a tour and tasting.
 Lunch will follow and then we're off again, enjoying the charming scenery as our private coach takes us through the Perigord region and along some of the prettiest villages on the Dordogne.
 This pastoral landscape might seem peaceful today, bit there are ample remnants of the medieval times when war was raging between the English and the French.
 The Périgord is said by locals to have “1001 fortified castles”, which still dot the countryside and contribute to the history and ambiance of the area.

 Late afternoon will find us in the delightful town of Sarlat-la-Caneda, our home for the evening.
 The rest of the afternoon and evening is free.
 You'll want to stroll through the cobblestone streets of the historical center to shop, explore, and find a good place for dinner.
 You'll find plenty of options in this town...relax and enjoy!